-When determining 2021 base salary and target bonus percentage adjustments, the Compensation Committee considered each individual's performance and criticality, each individual's industry experience and tenure, internal pay equity, and retention concerns.
-The Compensation Committee also reviewed a range of market data reference points with respect to total target cash compensation (including both base salary and the annual target performance bonus).
+When determining 2023 base salary and target bonus percentage adjustments, the Compensation Committee considered each individual's performance and criticality to the business, each individual's industry expertise, experience and tenure, internal pay equity, annual salary budget and retention objectives.
+The Compensation Committee also reviewed a range of market data reference points, including disclosed peer group and survey data, with respect to total target cash compensation (including both base salary and the annual target performance bonus).

-In the early part of 2021, the Compensation Committee (and the Board with respect to Mr. Spencer) evaluated the 2020 compensation of each of our then-serving NEOs and approved base salary increases as shown in the table below and a target bonus increase for Mr. Spencer (increased from 60% to 70% of base salary) and Mr. Novack (increased from 55% to 60% of base salary).

-Unless otherwise noted below, the target bonuses and 2021 base salaries were effective as of January 1, 2021.
+In the early part of 2023, the Compensation Committee (and the Board with respect to our CEO, Mr. Spencer) evaluated the 2022 compensation of each of our then-serving NEOs and approved base salary increases as shown in the table below.
+Unless otherwise noted below, the target bonuses and 2023 base salaries were effective as of January 1, 2023.